warexify/pornhub-dl/README.md

 ## Files and Directories
 Videos are downloaded to `~/pornhub/`.
 A sqlite database is created in `~/.local/share/pornhub.db`.

+## Migrating

+For migrating the database, change the $USER placeholder in alembic.ini to your name.
+Afterwards execute `poetry run alembic upgrade head`

 Disclaimer:

 This project is not associated in any way with the operators of the official pornhub.com